odedia/examples/README.md

 ### Webapp

-Configure a front-end web application that is customizable on a per-tenant basis.
+Launch a front-end web application that is customizable on a per-tenant basis.
 The webapp includes Nile React components for metrics.

 - [Webapp](webapp/) | JS SDK | Builds a self-service frontend that integrates with Nile on the backend